-• Fish: In 2009, the DFO produced a Nearshore Fish Community Survey that concluded the overall health of the St. Marys River fish community compares favourably with healthy reference sites from Lake Huron.
+Fish: In 2009, the DFO produced a Nearshore Fish

+Community Survey that concluded the overall health of the St. Marys River fish community compares favourably with healthy reference sites from Lake Huron.
+DFO is undertaking a follow-up survey in 2014-2015, with results expected in 2016.

-- Wildlife: Awaiting results from studies related to Action FFM-2, Action FFM-6, and Action FFM-8 for insights into how populations are being affected. - Only after these actions have been completed and population statuses determined can possible habitat enhancements be discussed.
+Wildlife: Awaiting results from studies related to Action FFM-2, Action FFM-6, and Action FFM-8 for insights into how populations are being affected.
+Only after these actions have been completed and population statuses determined can possible habitat enhancements be discussed